DataDog/libddwaf-rust/README.md

 ### `serde`
 The `serde` feature (enabled by default) provides `serde` implementations for `libddwaf::objects::*` types.

-### `static`
+### `dynamic`
-The `static` feature (enabled by default) causes the native `libddwaf` library to be statically linked into the `libddwaf-sys` crate, which makes distribution easier.
-On Linux, is only supported on `x86_64` and `arm64` platforms at the moment.

-While this feature should generally be safe to use, it is possible for it to cause symbol resolution conflicts with other native libraries.
-Should that be the case, disabling this feature should alleviate the problem.

-> [!CAUTION]
-> Disabling the `static` feature implies the correct version of `libddwaf.so` must be made available to the dynamic
-> loader at run-time.
-This is automatically handled by commands such as `cargo test`, but needs to be manually fulfilled
-> when deploying a binary produced by `cargo build`.
+The `dynamic` feature (disabled by default) causes the native `libddwaf` library to be loaded at run-time using `libloading` instead of being statically linked into the `libddwaf-sys` crate.
+Enabling the `dynamic` feature can be useful to reduce the stat-up overhead in case the `libddwaf` features are not always used (such as if the security features are opt-in); but it increases the size of the final binary & decreases overall performance of using those functions (due to their being dynamically dispatched).